tlon-team/issues-to-projects/README.md

 GitHub [does not support this functionality natively](https://github.com/orgs/community/discussions/47803), hence the need for these scripts.

-The scripts leverage the GitHub CLI (`gh`) and `jq` to automate tasks such as adding all existing issues from multiple repositories to a project, categorizing items in a project based on linked issue status, and deploying GitHub Actions workflows to multiple repositories.

 **Important notice:** These scripts were developed for personal use and are shared in the hope that they might be useful to others.
 They have not been thoroughly tested in all environments or scenarios.
 Users should review the scripts and test them carefully before running them in a production environment.
 Contributions, bug fixes, and improvements are welcome—see [Contributing](#contributing) below.

 ## Prerequisites